This country-specific Q&A provides an overview of Restructuring & Insolvency laws and regulations applicable in Thailand.

 Can a debtor in restructuring proceedings obtain new financing and are any special priorities afforded to such financing (if available)?

-Generally, it is possible to obtain new financing when essential andas may be approved under the rehabilitation plan.
-In this regard, the creditors who inject the new funds are entitled to repayment according to the time periods stipulated in the business rehabilitation plan.In addition, in a situation wherenew financing, which is incurred by the plan administrator, is provided after the court has approved the rehabilitationplan, financing providers willnot be subject to the automatic stay and be ableto enforce their rights when the debt matures without filing a claim for repayment under the proceedings.
+Generally, when necessary and allowed under the rehabilitation plan, it is possible to secure new financing.
+In this case, creditors that inject new funds are entitled to repayment according to the timeframes stipulated by rehabilitation plan.
+If the Plan Administrator obtains new financing after the Court has approved the rehabilitation plan, the financing provider for that amount is not subject to the automatic stay and can enforce their rights when the debt matures without having to file a claim for repayment under the rehabilitation proceedings.